-- A. All written assignments are expected to demonstrate scholarly research and presentation.
+- 1. All written assignments are expected to demonstrate scholarly research and presentation.
 This includes but is not limited to: - 1.
 Work presented should be the original work of the student with appropriate works cited. - 2.
 Clear, direct expression of the English language. - 3.
 Correct grammar, sentence structure, punctuation, and spelling. - 4.
-Legibly written in blue or black ink on one side of the paper only or typed. - B. Assignments which do not meet the criteria stated above may not be accepted for grading or may have points deducted. - C. Clinical assignments that are submitted late may result in the student receiving an unsatisfactory on the clinical evaluation tool as "taking responsibility for personal action." - D. Some assignments may not be accepted late.
-If this is the case, the student will be so informed at the time of the assignment. - E. The nursing department utilizes the American Psychological Association (APA) form of documentation for all written papers.
-A complete reference to this documentation style can be found at https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/general_format.html or in the Publication Manual of the American Psychological Association (7th Edition).
+Legibly written in blue or black ink on one side of the paper only or typed. - 2.
+Assignments which do not meet the criteria stated above may not be accepted for grading or may have points deducted. - 3.
+Clinical assignments that are submitted late may result in the student receiving an unsatisfactory on the clinical evaluation tool as "taking responsibility for personal action." - 4.
+Some assignments may not be accepted late.
+If this is the case, the student will be so informed at the time of the assignment. - 5.
+The nursing department utilizes the American Psychological Association (APA) form of documentation for all written papers.
+A complete reference to this documentation style can be found at https://owl.purdue.edu/owl/research and citation/apa style/apa formatting and style guide/general format. html or in the Publication Manual of the American Psychological Association (7th Edition).
 It's always best to consult the Publication Manual for specific APA questions.
 The general format for manuscripts written in APA style is covered in Chapter Two of the Publication Manual, Page 21.
 The following are basic guidelines: